 This will allow the strategy to align with progression in waste policy at the federal level, as well as new state-based initiatives, such as the NSW Plastics Plan.

-We anticipate releasing an issues paper about the strategy and potential reform directions towards the end of 2019, with a draft strategy to follow.
+The 20-Year-Waste Strategy Discussion Paper is expected to be released for consultation in 2020, with a draft strategy to follow.
 These phases will be accompanied by stakeholder engagement which will inform the final strategy.